Youssef El Motie

-Youssef El Motie (يوسف المطيع; born 16 December 1994) is a Moroccan professional footballer who plays as a goalkeeper for Botola club Wydad AC and the Morocco national team.
+Youssef El Motie (يوسف المطيع; born 16 December 1994) is a Moroccan professional footballer who plays as a goalkeeper for Botola Pro club RS Berkane and the Morocco national team.

 Club career

-On 1 November 2023, El Motie was nominated for the 2023 African Goalkeeper of the Year and 2023 Interclub Player of the Year by CAF.
+On 1 November 2023, El Motie was nominated for the 2023 African Goalkeeper of the Year and 2023 Interclub Player of the Year Award by CAF.

 International career

 In August 2023, El Motie was called up for the first time to join the Moroccan national team, for the upcoming games against Liberia and Burkina Faso.

 Personal life

 On 9 September 2023, El Motie along with his national teammates donated their blood for the needy affected by the 2023 Marrakesh-Safi earthquake.